neurorave/neurorave/index.md

 **Attributes coming from classical synthesizers control signals**

 As experiments, we first simulates the behavior faders sliding by taking rampes up, rampes down, sinusoides and sawtooth as modulators.
 Those are the classic control available on traditionnal synthesizers.
-The results are strongly alterated as these controls might not be the most appropriate for attributes modification.
-In order to obtain more natural results, the features curves should have been adapted to be closer to the original curves.
+The results might be strongly alterated as these controls may not be the most appropriate for attributes modification.
+They sometimes sound unnatural and some sonic artifacts (such as distortion or flanger effect) might appear when incoming controls are very different from the training data.
+Better audio results could be achieved by applying more subtle and tailored controls to better match the input: curve shifting in order to stay in the amplitude range of the input, modulation in order to better fit the input, filtering or the control or even parts editing.
+The goal would be to obtain adapted features curves in order to be closer to the original curves.

 Original sound:
 <img src="audio/eurorack_single/darbouka_darbouka.png" width="100%">